-Chè ba màu is a refreshing ice slush, with a contrast of soft beans and bouncy jelly bites and topped with layers of rich coconut sauce.
+Chè ba màu is a refreshing Vietnamese dessert of ice slush, contrast of soft beans and bouncy jelly bites, topped with layers of rich coconut sauce.
 You can make all the layers ahead of time and combine them when you’re craving a refreshing and sweet dessert.

 Chè ba màu in Vietnamese translates to “three color dessert,” and is similar to chè Thái, and shares a lot with Filipino halo-halo.
 While this recipe is fairly easy to make, there are a few steps that require some waiting like the mung bean and pandan jelly layers.

 To make the mung bean layer, add the beans into the rice cooker, add water, and set it for a normal rice cooking time (or about 35 minutes).
 When the cooker is done, use a rice paddle to mash the softened beans and add sugar.
 Leave in a container to cool before using in the chè.